Ikhwan: Revolt and defeat

 Ibn Saud completed the military defeat of the Ikhwan rebels "with a deft mix of punishment and rehabilitation" to avoid antagonizing the bulk of Ikhwan who had agreed with many of the rebels' complaints but remained on the sidelines.
 Rebel leaders Duwish and Ibn Bujad "died in captivity in Riyadh."
 Their tribal followers were punished with the confiscation of "the lion's share of their camels and horses."
 The remnants of the irregular Ikhwanis formed units in Ibn Saud's new military institution, initially known as the White Army (from the name of their white thawb, robe), later called the National Guard.

 Grand Mosque seizure

 Religious insurgents who participated in the 1979 Grand Mosque seizure in Mecca referred to themselves as the 'al-Ikhwan', although with no direct connection with the original militia, thus in their eyes justifying the seizure as a means to liberate the Kingdom from what they deemed as 'Western apostasy'.
 They were led by Juhayman al-Otaybi, an echo of his father's charge in 1921 against the former Saudi king.
 The seizure and its aftermath led to the increased power and influence of conservative clerics over Saudi political, cultural and social life, putting an abrupt end to the comparatively moderate outlook (at the time) of the kingdom towards modernization and Westernization.
+The decades-long sway was aggressively reversed with the ascent of Mohammed bin Salman.